reddec/trusted-cgi/docs/cgi-ctl/index.md

 has_children: true
 ---

+It's not required to use only `cgi-ctl`.
+The comprehensive web UI provides rich and complete experience for developers and helps to explore, code and test lambda functions directly from a browser.

 `cgi-ctl` command aims to be a tool for helping developers interact with the platform without web UI.

 `cgi-ctl` includes into distribution starting from version 0.3.1 and could be obtained independently